 If someone will ask me with what my fears are?
 I have a few, but talk about irrational fears?
 I think I have a lot.
 I can go from fear of vomiting to fear of plugging

-electrical things in because of all the sparks and shit.
-I’ve looked up at it and it shows that I have Emetophobia and Electrophobia.
+electrical things.
+I’ve looked it up and it shows that I have Emetophobia and Electrophobia.
 Jeez.
 These names are sure scary already.

 First on my list is death.
 Why?
 Only because I don’t know what to expect or feel when my time comes.
 How it’s going to happen, at what age and where will I be when it’s finally time to go.

 The second is not being able to live my life to the fullest and just be stuck with this so called “quarter-life crisis”.